-- Complete an event management plan, which provides best practice links and information to run a well-planned event that meets legislative requirements - Hold the correct public liability insurance and complete appropriate Risk and Event Management Plans - Plan early in collaboration with the City of Adelaide to achieve a high quality event - Provide a welcoming, inclusive, healthy, and safe environment for event patrons and staff, adhering to national standards and legislative requirements
+- Complete an event management plan, which provides best practice links and information to run a well-planned event that meets legislative requirements - Hold the correct public liability insurance and complete appropriate Risk and Event Management Plans - Plan early in collaboration with the City of Adelaide to achieve a high quality event - Provide a welcoming, inclusive, healthy, and safe environment for event patrons and staff, adhering to national standards and legislative requirements - Ensure access to the event and promote the accessible event to people living with a disability.
+A checklist is included in the back of this document

-- Ensure access to the event and promote the accessible event to people living with a disability.
-A checklist is included in the back of this document - Where possible promote the event within the context of the entire city and Park Lands as a destination for visitors, and working with local businesses to maximise that experience - Follow any desired practice regarding cultural and environmental sensitivities in the Park Lands, this may mean protecting or avoiding certain areas within the site - Include a Kaurna Welcome to Country (major events) and acknowledge the original custodians of the land, the Kaurna people, and the use of the Kaurna name for the park (all events) - Encourage and promote public transport, walking and cycling options to access the event, particularly for events in premium sites - Ensure the planning and delivery of the event results in an environmentally sustainable outcome including minimising use of resources (water, energy, waste) and employ strategies to recover resources (i.e. selecting reusable, compostable or recyclable materials.) - Employ the 'waste management hierarchy' (Avoid, Reduce, Reuse, Recycle etc) in all planning and delivery of events, and ensure the corresponding receptacles (i.e. organics, recycling, reusable, and waste bins) are in place - Submit appropriate development approval/ application as required i.e. fencing - Present the event in a way that includes attention and care to the visual amenity of the event within the entire park, particularly visible back of house infrastructure, fencing scrim and visual amenity of borders and gates.
-This become more important for events insitu for a longer period of time (over a week). - Include sustainable elements such as waste management, supporting patrons to use transport alternative to cars.
+- Where possible promote the event within the context of the entire city and ParkLands as a destination for visitors, and working with local businesses to maximise that experience - Follow any desired practice regarding cultural and environmental sensitivities in the Park Lands, this may mean protecting or avoiding certain areas within the site - Include a Kaurna Welcome to Country (major events) and acknowledge the original custodians of the land, the Kaurna people, and the use of the Kaurna name for the park (all events) - Encourage and promote public transport, walking and cycling options to access the event, particularly for events in premium sites - Ensure the planning and delivery of the event results in an environmentally sustainable outcome including minimising use of resources (water, energy, waste) and employ strategies to recover resources (i.e. selecting reusable, compostable or recyclable materials.) - Employ the 'waste management hierarchy' (Avoid, Reduce, Reuse, Recycle etc) in all planning and delivery of events, and ensure the corresponding receptacles (i.e. organics, recycling, reusable, and waste bins) are in place - Submit appropriate development approval/ application as required i.e. fencing - Include sustainable elements such as waste management, supporting patrons to use transport alternative to cars.
 A checklist is available in the back of this document.